Current book project under contract with Cambridge University Press

 A Fulbright-Hays DDRA (funded in 2012 by the Andrew W. Mellon Foundation as an IIE Graduate Fellowship for International Study) supported fieldwork in Brazil.

-Besides the dissertation, that project has produced ten conference papers, a book chapter, two peer-reviewed journal articles, and several others currently in development.
+The project has produced a dissertation in geography and anthropology at LSU, twelve conference papers, a book chapter, three peer-reviewed journal articles, and others in development.
 I continue to share research and solicit feedback at regional, national, and international meetings, and I am expanding the project in various directions through new collaborations with colleagues in Brazil and the US.